jorgebucaran/hyperapp/docs/tutorial.md

 </html>
 ```

 > The section structure outlined in the comments is not important.
-It's
+It’s
-> just a suggestion for how to organize the code we'll be
+> just a suggestion for how to organize the code we’ll be
 > adding throughout the tutorial.

-Open it in a browser, and you'll be greeted with an optimistic **Hello _World!_**.
+Open it in a browser, and you’ll be greeted with an optimistic **Hello _World!_**.

 ## View <a name="view"></a>

-Let's step through what just happened.
+Let’s step through what just happened.

 ### Virtual Nodes <a name="virtualnodes"></a>